Knowledge

 What is a Disk Backup?

-It’s pretty simple, disk backup, or disk-based backup, is a data backup and recovery method that backs data up to hard disk storage.
+It’s pretty simple, disk backup is a data backup and recovery method that backs data up to hard disk storage.
 It is widely used and can be supplemented by methods such as tape or cloud backup for archiving or disaster recovery (DR).
 Backups to disk often employ data reduction methods such as deduplication and compression to maximize storage capacity when protecting large amounts of data.

 It is a crucial part of most organization’s data protection plans.
 Organizations rely on backup to preserve critical files and data, guarding against the loss of files through human error, technology failures, or natural disasters.
 Many organizations have a dedicated backup administrator who manages all disk backup appliances, although some may leave the backup process to the application or data owners.